101 WAYS TO LOWER YOUR AUTO INSURANCE RATES–ANYONE CAN DO

 - 3Don’t be in a hurry to leave home – as we know, young drivers will pay a higher rate and even more if they buy their own policy with a single car.
 Stay on your parent’s policy as long as possible.
-Yes, it does cost more for other vehicles in the household, but the multi-vehicle and multipolicy discounts are HUGE.
-Find out what the cost would be if you and your vehicle are removed from your parent’s policy vs. having your own and offer to pay the difference.
+Yes, it costs more for other vehicles in the household, but the multi-vehicle and multi-policy discounts are HUGE.
+Find out what the cost would be if you and your vehicle are removed from your parent’s policy vs. having your own and offering to pay the difference.
 You’ll quickly realize the benefits of staying connected to the family policy.

 - 4Keep on the parents policy – it’s general much cheaper to stay on your family’s auto insurance policy as long as possible, especially when you’re still under age 25.

 - 5Buy life insurance – some companies may offer a reduced rate if you purchase life insurance in addition to the auto insurance.
 Plus, as a family you probably need life insurance anyway.

 - 6Good student discount – do you have a B average in high school or undergrad school?
 You qualify for the good student discount, but remember, you may be required to show grads at each renewal.